Published: August 14, 2020

 That is why a therapy program that goes directly to your subconscious and addresses the root of your limiting beliefs can produce results faster and more effectively.

-Developed by celebrity therapist Marisa Peer, over three decades of practice, Rapid Transformational Therapy (RTT) is a revolutionary technique of reprogramming the subconscious mind, based on the most beneficial principles of hypnotherapy, psychotherapy, Neuro-Linguistic Programming, Cognitive Behavioral Therapy and neuroscience) has developed the I Am Enough program, for all those looking to break free of their limiting beliefs.
+Celebrity therapist Marisa Peer, pioneer of, Rapid Transformational Therapy (RTT) (a revolutionary technique of reprogramming the subconscious mind, based on the most beneficial principles of hypnotherapy, psychotherapy, Neuro-Linguistic Programming, Cognitive Behavioral Therapy and neuroscience) has developed the I Am Enough program, for all those looking to break free of their limiting beliefs.